aquanam/TameOS/README.md

 ### Building TameOS

 Once you have met requirements, execute build.sh (superuser access is not required).
+Sources, including build.sh, should be in the TameOS directory.
 If everything goes well, run QEMU with the TameOS ISO produces.

 ## Thank you <3